RytTnk/Jaist_AWS/README.md

 ## Note (unsolved issues)
 - We need to check about specific version in GPU, to use it.
   - mount extended HDD
+    - ***inode issue (how can we resolve it? this uses xft? ext4(how can check), root?user? => can file mnt folder or exoand inodes?)***
   - static IP(fixed initially by defalt)
-  - In RHEL(or CentOS)-like AWS Linux, any equivalent for libcupti-dev library: https://stackoverflow.com/questions/45348033/tensorflow-installation-on-centos7-libcupti-dev-equivalent
+  - In RHEL(or CentOS)-like AWS Linux, any equivalent for libcupti-dev library: https://stackoverflow.com/questions/45348033/tensorflow-installation-on-centos7-libcupti-dev-equivalent , rpm

 ## Refe(jp)
 - qiita